AlexandreGohier/consul-vault/lxd/README.md

 ---
 ## Tested OS
-- LXD 3.0.3 host running on Ubuntu 18.04 (amd64)
+- LXD 3.0.3 host running on Ubuntu 18.04.2 LTS (amd64)
-- LXD containers for consul-vault project running on Ubuntu 18.04 (amd64)
+- LXD containers for consul-vault project running on Ubuntu 18.04.2 LTS (amd64)
-- LXD containers for vault-managed clients (SSH signer) running on Ubuntu 18.04 (amd64)
+- LXD containers for vault-managed clients (SSH signer) running on Ubuntu 18.04.2 LTS (amd64)

 _Since I use cloud-init functionalities to setup the LXD containers, it was easier to use the Ubuntu LXD images with cloud-init preinstalled.
 You can probably use any other OS that is compatible with the original project as long as you customize your images first to include cloud-init.
 More information on this here:_ [Are there any plans to add cloud-init to the images provided at images.linuxcontainers.org?](https://discuss.linuxcontainers.org/t/are-there-any-plans-to-add-cloud-init-to-the-images-provided-at-images-linuxcontainers-org/3271)